The Best Seed Crackers Recipe

 Instructions

 • Mix all the ingredients in a large mixing bowl.
-Then add water and stir well.
+Add water and stir well.

-• Remove the crackers from the oven and leave to cool completely before transferring to a container/ eating.
+• Remove the crackers from the oven and let them cool completely.

 Video